06000208/06000208.github.io/README.md

-# amber's homepage
+# amber's website

-A work in progress home page.
+A work in progress website.

 # credits, attributions